-- 4. From time to time, the BCARCC will publish a list of stations which have already been coordinated, with their frequencies and general locations, and of frequencies which are otherwise not available for coordination in certain areas.
+- 4. From time to time, the BCARCC will publish a list of stations which have already been coordinated, with their frequencies and general locations.
 Amateurs desiring new or changed coordination may request coordination of any frequency not on that list in their coverage area.
 Coordinators may help to select a frequency, if requested to do so and if they have time available.
-Coordination is registered by the Coordinator based strictly on technical merit.
-Neither the number of potential users, club affiliation or other factors are taken into consideration - 5.
-A successful frequency coordination will be evidenced by (1) email confirmation; and (2) a Certificate of Coordination, issued upon request. - 6.
-Certificates of Coordination remain valid as long as all of the conditions listed in Article 13 and described in the accepted On-line Update/Request Form (or the form previously used for the same purpose) remain unchanged, or for a maximum of five years from the acceptance of the most recent update/request, whichever occurs earliest.
-Holders of coordination are encouraged to apply for a revised coordination if any listed condition is changed, and must apply for update of registration at least within five years of registration or last update of registration, in a spirit of cooperation so the coordination database can be kept up to date and accurate.
-If BCARCC becomes aware of a change without having received a registration update request, or if more than five years have passed without an update of registration, BCARCC may remove the affected repeater from its listing or may show the repeater in the listing as "Not Coordinated", and may list another repeater as coordinated on the same frequency.

-- 7. Coordination is based on the best data available to the Coordinator at the time a Coordination is registered.
+Coordination is granted by the Coordinator based strictly on technical merit.
+Neither the number of potential users, club affiliation or other factors are taken into consideration. - 5.
+A successful frequency coordination will be evidenced by email confirmation. - 6.
+Coordinations remain valid for five (5) years if all the conditions listed in paragraph 13. and described in the accepted Request for Coordination remain unchanged.
+Holders of a Coordination are encouraged to update their coordination within five years and to apply for a revised Coordination if any listed condition is changed, in a spirit of cooperation so the coordination data base can be kept up to date and accurate. - 7.
+Coordination is based on the best data available to the Coordinator at the time a Coordination is issued.
 A Coordination is not a guarantee of a clear frequency.
-The licensee of a coordinated fixed-frequency station, like all other Amateurs, is responsible for avoiding conflict and has a duty to cooperate with other users to mitigate conflict if it occurs.
-YOUR BEST PROTECTION AGAINST UNINTENTIONAL CONFLICT IS ACCURATE INFORMATION IN THE COORDINATION DATABASE. - 8.
-The boundaries for coordination activity of the BCARCC are the boundaries of the province of British Columbia and Yukon Territory.
+The licensee of a coordinated fixed-frequency station, like all other Amateurs, is responsible for avoiding interference and has a duty to cooperate with other users to mitigate interference if it occurs.
+YOUR BEST PROTECTION AGAINST UNINTENTIONAL INTERFERENCE IS ACCURATE INFORMATION IN THE COORDINATION DATABASE. - 8.
+The boundaries for coordination activity of the BCARCC are the boundaries of the province of British Columbia.
 The BCARCC makes a best effort to communicate with Amateurs in Alberta and the north-western U.S.A., but cannot give any assurance regarding frequencies in use in those neighbouring areas at the time of coordination or in the future.